United States Department of Veterans Affairs

 To support the provision of optimal care for veterans diagnosed with Parkinson’s disease and related movement disorders through professional education, collaboration and advocacy.

-The National VA Parkinson’s Disease Consortium was established in 2003 as a means to broaden the impact of the Parkinson’s Disease Research, Education and Clinical Centers (PADRECCs) and encourage the delivery of modern Parkinson’s disease management across the collective VA Healthcare System.
-While the PADRECCs serve as Centers of Excellence, the Consortium aims to revolutionize clinical care at unique VA Medical Centers via professional education, collaboration, and peer support.
+The National VA Parkinson’s Disease Consortium was established in 2003 to broaden the impact of the Parkinson’s Disease Research, Education and Clinical Centers (PADRECCs) and encourage the delivery of modern Parkinson’s disease management across the collective VA Healthcare System.
+While the PADRECCs serve as designated Centers of Excellence, the Consortium aims to revolutionize clinical care at unique VA Medical Centers via professional education, collaboration, and peer support.
 All VA clinicians, including movement disorder specialists, neurologists, gerontologists, general internists, practitioners, and other allied health professionals, are invited and encouraged to join in this paramount campaign.
-Membership grants access to valuable resources and educational materials, such as the bimonthly electronic update and research review titled “The Transmitter”.
+Membership grants access to valuable patient resources and provider educational materials.

-The 50 established Consortium Centers ensure accessibility and continuity of specialized care for veterans afflicted by parkinsonism, regardless of locality.
-These Centers offer movement disorder clinics staffed by a movement disorder specialist or neurology clinician and are supported by the PADRECCs through administrative assistance, professional collaboration, and training/educational offerings.
+The established Consortium Centers ensure accessibility and continuity of specialized care for veterans afflicted by parkinsonism, regardless of locality.
+These Centers offer movement disorder clinics staffed by a movement disorder specialist or a neurology clinician.
 Together, the PADRECCs and Consortium Centers create a hub and spoke model of care that is thus far unprecedented in the VA system.
 Veterans who cannot access direct care at a PADRECC facility can be evaluated and treated at the closest Consortium Center in their region.
-Click here for more information on how to make a referral/appointment at a Consortium Center.
+Click here to locate a Consortium Center.
+The National VA Parkinson’s Disease Consortium is a distinguished society of VA providers who are deeply committed to veterans living with Parkinson’s disease and related disorders.
+The PADRECCs and Consortium proudly promote the VA as a leader in the international Parkinson community.

 You will need Acrobat Reader in order to view certain Consortium documents.
 You can get Adobe Acrobat reader for free.